Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/WA/WA_5_Redacted.md

---- Batch 11 ---

---- Page 1 ---
+--- Page 51 ---

 Name According to W-9 Form, with d/b/a:
 Federal Tax Identification Number:
 District #4, WA
 interest payments that are the result of late notification to of CMS Fee Schedule(s), Rates and/or CMS methodology changes.
-## 3
-.
-Provider must specify all services rendered during encounter, and all services rendered will be reimbursed under the all-inclusive Per Visit rate.
+3. Provider must specify all services rendered during encounter, and all services rendered will be reimbursed under the all-inclusive Per Visit rate.
-## 4
-.
-Laboratory, radiology and medications administered are not reimbursed separately.
+4. Laboratory, radiology and medications administered are not reimbursed separately.
 To the extent that the provider has the capabilities to provide these services and has historically provided these services, the shall continue to provide such services.
 The bundling of therapeutic and diagnostic testing ("ancillary") services into the per visit